flybywiresim/aircraft/docs/a320-simvars.md

     - Indicates the position of the gear emergency extension crank handle from 0 to 300 (3 turns)
     - Percent

+- A32NX_GEAR_LEVER_POSITION_REQUEST
+    - Indicates that the pilot tries to move the gear lever (1=down)
+    - Boolean

+- A32NX_GEAR_HANDLE_POSITION
+    - Indicates the actual position of the gear handle
+    - Percent over 100

 ## ATC (ATA 34)

 - A32NX_TRANSPONDER_MODE